Parenting Cost News

 • Have a parent or guardian open the account and file the required election

-According to guidance from the Treasury and IRS, including the official IRS Trump Accounts contribution pilot program details, parents or guardians must actively elect to open the account for their child and meet eligibility requirements for the contribution.
+It's really important to note that parents or guardians must actively elect to open the account for their child and meet eligibility requirements to claim the free $1,000.

 Who Is Eligible?